 Sunscreen also releases free radicals into the skin.
 However, damage from sun's rays does the same thing, and the FDA and AAD (American Academy of Dermatology) both agree that the benefits of sunscreen outweigh the risks.

-The Acne.org Regimen, Acne.org's 3-step routine that completely clears the skin, requires the use of benzoyl peroxide, which is a drying and peeling agent.
+The Acne.org Regimen, which is a 3-step routine that reliably clears the skin, requires the use of benzoyl peroxide, which is a drying and peeling agent.
 In order to stay acne-free, it is important to get the skin back into moisture balance after applying benzoyl peroxide.
 Physical sunscreens, while not pore-clogging in themselves, tend to be intensely drying.
 Most people find that applying zinc oxide or titanium dioxide based sunscreens simply leaves the skin too dry and flaky after benzoyl peroxide.